RealWagmi/anon-integration-guide/projects/beets-lst/README.md

     - How much do I have staked in @beets-lst?
     - Show my position in @beets-lst
 1. **Unstaking**
-    - Unstake all of my stS from @beets-lst
     - Unstake 100 stS from @beets-lst
-    - Unstake 100 S worth of stS from @beets-lst
+    - Unstake half of my stS from @beets-lst
+    - Unstake all from @beets-lst
 1. **Withdrawing**
     - Withdraw all from @beets-lst
     - Withdraw <withdraw_id> from @beets-lst